erfanian/AsciiFree/README.md

 AsciiFree
 =========

-A python remake of SkiFree in ascii.
+A python remake of SkiFree in ascii, because why not?